openlmi/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 *Software Inventory* and *Softare Update* profiles don't allow for software verification.
 That is quite useful and desired operation done on RPM packages.
-Following additions has been added to provide such a functionality.
+Following additions are provided for this purpose.

 Following classes have been added: